Skip to main content

 • 0.5 oz Lime Juice 🍋🟩

-A Frozen Margarita adds more lime juice and sweetness either from sugary syrup or frozen fruits.
+For a frozen Margarita, I plan to add more lime juice and sweetness, either from sugary syrup or frozen fruits.

-I’m trying a variety of Margarita recipes and settled on a base and have experimented with the flavoring options.
-I’m also learning basic cocktail making techniques to gain a better appreciation for what I normally order at a bar.
+I’m experimenting with a variety of Margarita recipes and have settled on a base while exploring different flavoring options.
+I’m also learning basic cocktail-making techniques to gain a better appreciation for the drinks I usually order at the bar.

-It was getting expensive to order frozen margaritas at bars and was spending $8-12 per drink when I can make it at home for about $3.
-The main cost is about $2 for the Tequila and Cointreau.
-Limes 🍋🟩 and fruit 🍍 round out the rest.
+Ordering frozen Margaritas was getting expensive, so I realized I could make them at home for about $3.
+The main cost comes from about $2 for the Tequila and Cointreau, with fresh limes 🍋🟩 and fruits 🍍 rounding out the rest.

 III.
 Recipe - Margarita